rkwitt/teaching/WS2425/CV/PS/README.md

 ### Test the installation

-In the Python shell type
+In the Python shell, type

 ```python
 import torch